Temperature-activated dislocation avalanches signaling brittle-to-ductile transition in BCC micropillars

 In this work, we show that low-temperature avalanches in W micropillars are consistent with a Wiener stochastic process resulting from uncorrelated dislocation activity within the pillars.
 In contrast, high-temperature stress fluctuations are highly correlated, exhibit characteristics of SOC, and are consistent with a different internal mechanism.
-We argue that the transition between these two regimes is a universal feature of BCC micropillars and that the nature of this transition is the same as in the brittle-to-ductile transition (BDT) of bulk BCC metals.
+We show that the transition between these two regimes is a universal feature of BCC micropillars and that the nature of this transition is the same as in the brittle-to-ductile transition (BDT) of BCC metals.

 Micropillars were fabricated in a 99.999\%-pure $\langle 100 \rangle$-oriented ($\pm 2^\circ$) floating-zone-grown single-crystal tungsten sample, polished to a roughness of less than $10$nm.
 Micropillars of nominal 2.5~\si{\mu m} diameter and $3:1$ aspect ratio were milled using a focused ion beam (FIB), achieving a taper angle of 2.0$\pm$0.5 degrees.
 The micropillars were uniaxially compressed \textit{in-situ} using a Bruker PI-88 nanoindenter within a Zeiss UltraPlus SEM.
-The nanoindenter used a 5\si{\mu m} flat WC probe and was equipped with an extended-range piezoelectric load cell, as well as probe and sample heating stages.
-The target displacement rate of the proportional-integral (PI) control loop was set to 2~nm/s, corresponding to a strain rate of $\sim 2.67\times 10^{-4}$~\si{s^{-1}}, allowing for drift correction.
+The nanoindenter used a 5~\si{\mu m} flat WC probe and was equipped with an extended-range piezoelectric load cell, as well as probe and sample heating stages.
+The target displacement rate of the proportional-integral (PI) control loop was set to 2~nm/s, corresponding to a strain rate of $\sim 2.67\times 10^{-4}$~\si{s^{-1}}.
+The chosen strain rate is selected to balance experimental drift correction with the requirement for quasi-static driving.
+While low-temperature BCC plasticity is inherently slow due to screw dislocation lattice friction, the consistency between our experimental results, DDD simulations, and the weak strain rate sensitivity observed in similar BCC systems \cite{srivastava_influence_2021} suggests that the observed stochastic regimes are physical.
+It is noted, however, that while our rate is quasi-static for W, lower rates may be required to capture the adiabatic limit of the fluctuation distribution \cite{sparks2018nontrivial}.
 All micropillars were compressed to a total engineering strain of $\sim 10\%$ before unloading.
-The tests were carried out in the temperature range of 300K to 900K in increments of 100K, with measurements repeated on 2-4 pillars at each temperature.
-The probe and sample temperatures were controlled by independent PI feedback loops, which were carefully tuned to limit the temperature fluctuation upon contact to less than 0.1K.
+The tests were carried out in the temperature range of 300~K to 900~K in increments of 100~K, with measurements repeated on 2-4 pillars at each temperature.
+The probe and sample temperatures were controlled by independent PI feedback loops, which were carefully tuned to limit the temperature fluctuation upon contact to less than 0.1~K.